Here’s my comprehensive guide to spending 10 days in beautiful Tuscany.

 It’s covered with cypress-lined roads, golden wheat fields, and medieval hilltop towns.
 Tuscany offers the quintessential Italian village experience, complete with fine wine and delectable food.

-You can also make the itinerary more leisurely by eliminating a destination or spending less time in Florence at the outset, if you’d rather see the smaller Tuscan hamlets.
-I also give you some options for extending your Tuscany trip at the end, if you have extra time in Italy.
+You can make the itinerary more leisurely by eliminating a destination or spending less time in Florence at the outset, if you’d rather see the smaller Tuscan hamlets.

 If this is too much moving around for you, you can skip the longer drive to Montepulciano and enjoy more time in Siena.
 Siena makes a great base for day tripping in Tuscany.

-Here are my must know tips for traveling in Italy and tips for renting a car in Europe.
+For more practical information, here are are my must know tips for visiting Italy, tips for visiting Tuscany, and tips for renting a car in Europe.

 Best 10 Days In Tuscany Itinerary